s-oram/react-show-dialog/README.md

 The dialog component is a typical React component.
 It must have a `onModalResult` property that is called to return the result value.

-The dialog component will close automatically after a result is returned.

 ```tsx
 import { type RequiredDialogProps } from '@s-oram/react-show-dialog'